belliws/DIO-java-class/Notes.md

 - creation of a object: Car car = new Car();

--  its the communication for a action example:
+-  its the communication for a action.
+Example:

 ​		Car car = new Car();